RichardBrown384/riscos-artworks-js/README.md

 They are,

 1. Text objects - the reason is that these have a dependency on RISC OS fonts
-2. Blend groups - these require additional effort on trying to understand on how ArtWorks interpolates attributes and geometry
+2. [Blend groups][blend-groups] - these require additional effort on trying to understand on how ArtWorks interpolates attributes and geometry
 3. Distortion and perspective groups - while they are trivial to render, it's not understood how ArtWorks applies the transforms
 4. Sprite objects - these could theoretically be supported but would require improvements in the supporting libraries